--------------------------------------------------------------------------------------#

 Receive and validate one group's reply.

-the deadline passed (failure side effects are handled internally).
+deadline passed (failure side effects are handled internally).

 """